jfrogtraining/azure-aks-workshop/content/5_build_publish_app/52_docker/_index.md

 3. Now use the JFrog CLI to push the docker image.

 ``
-sudo jfrog rt docker-push $IMAGE_NAME docker-demo --build-name=npm_build --build-number=1
+jfrog rt docker-push $IMAGE_NAME docker-demo --build-name=npm_build --build-number=1
 ``

 4. Now trigger a Xray scan of the build.